Top 10 Debut Hip-hop/Rap Albums of The 21st Century

 Release Date: September 19 2006

 Like many I first got my taste of Lupe Fiasco when he was featured on Kanye West’s Touch The Sky track.
 Lupe’s flow, clever wordplay and reference to an anime classic series Lupin the 3rd sold me on him, but I never would have thought his debut album would have been this incredible.
 Food & Liquor set the bar so high for Lupe that over a decade later he hasn’t managed to top it, even The Cool falls short.
 This album is a roller coaster that deals with a wide variety of subjects, such as Lupe’s love for skateboarding, religion, poverty, racism, gun culture and many more. who can forget the centrepiece of the album, “The Cool” that lays the groundwork for his successive album also named The Cool.
+Food & Liquor deserves to be on our Top 10 Debut Hip-hop/Rap Albums of The 21st Century list.

 Key Tracks: Kick Push, The Instrumental, Sunshine, Daydreamin, The Cool and Hurt Me Soul.